 I didn't test any version beyond 4.6.1

-#1 Updated by Mark Abraham almost 6 years ago
+#1 Updated by Mark Abraham about 6 years ago

 - Category set to mdrun